Shopper's World: History and layout

-One of the earliest suburban shopping malls in the United States, Shoppers' World (spelled with an apostrophe and possessive "s" in the plural form) opened on October 4, 1951 with 44 stores, 25,000 people, and State Treasurer John E. Hurley present.
+One of the earliest suburban shopping malls in the United States, Shoppers' World (spelled with an apostrophe and possessive "s" in the plural form) opened on October 4, 1951, with 44 stores.
+25,000 people and State Treasurer John E. Hurley attended the opening.
 This futuristic concept mall was designed to be the mecca of suburban shopping between Boston and Worcester, as the area around its original property remains today.

 At the time the term "mall" was not yet in use as a term for an enclosed shopping center, but articles about the center spoke of its "mall", in the original sense of "promenade" or "walkway", along which the stores were arranged.

 The large Jordan Marsh dome on the southern end was the sole anchor store for the mall in the earliest days.
 The dome was visible from the air and was used on aeronautical charts as a visual reporting point for aircraft approaching Boston's Logan Airport.
 It was reputed to be the third largest (in diameter) unsupported dome in the world after St. Peter's Basilica in Rome and St. Paul's Cathedral in London.

 There were two long, flanking 675 ft two-level wings separated by a 100 ft two-story open courtyard mall surrounded by large, open parking lots.

 The original design included a multipurpose theater at one end of the mall.
 Originally called The Cinema, the house contained a large orchestra seating section, a balcony, and a full stage with a fly area for curtain, scenery, and lighting grid.
 Early stage crews at The Cinema are credited with coining the now-standard industry term Best Boy to describe an assistant to the chief electrician.
 In addition to movies, in the 1950s the theater was the site of many live summer theater productions such as Tennessee Williams's The Glass Menagerie and George Abbott and John Cecil Holm's Three Men on a Horse.
 It was the first movie theater in the country to take advantage of the mall parking lots to provide ample parking during evening hours.
 In later years, The Cinema became strictly a movie house under the ownership of General Cinema.
 The Cinema would add a second theater in 1963, and two more in 1974.
 In the mid-1970s, the first two auditoriums were split in half, bringing the Cinema to a total of 6 screens.

 As the mall grew, it eventually took the shape of many newer malls but remained roofless.